-Please keep in mind while reading this article that Starlink is in Beta and things are changing all the time.
+Please keep in mind while reading this article that Starlink was in Beta at the time of writing.

 If you’re looking for detailed unboxing photos - you’ve come to the wrong place!
 I quite possibly had the lid on the box open before the courier was back in his van!
 What I am going to focus on is the integration with my existing Ubiquity network and some initial speed tests and the first few days of usage.